 - 1. Check the storage section for waste level to determine the frequency of emptying that will be required to keep the collector operating efficiently. - 2.
 Check the storage section for material freezing or hardening to internal surfaces of the hopper.
-Material will become harder to remove and more material may applomerate to these areas reducing the collectors ability to empty properly. - Ensure that the filters have been shaken at LEAST once a day (for approximately 30 to 60 seconds) If the filter tubes are plugged due to over filling they should be cleaned out MANUALLY....
-DO NOT USE THE SHAKER
+Material will become harder to remove and more material may agglomerate to these areas reducing the collector's ability to empty properly. - 3.
+The collector is provided with differential pulse jet cleaning for the filters.
+Plant compressed air will be required with a suitable dryer to provide instrument quality air.
+This is to eliminate any possible moisture in the air mixing with particulate in the collector and blinding the filters, which could lead to premature filter failure